hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

    ![](/img/ws-image14.png)

    Congratulations SSO will now be enabled for GreenLake as well as the Aruba Central application.
-Log out and on the GrenLake home page, click Sign in with SSO.
+Log out and on the GreenLake home page, click Sign in with SSO.

 **Testing and Troubleshooting:**